 MUSIC SL is taught every two years and is a one-year course.
 The internal evaluation includes documented laboratory experiments and reflections; the externally evaluated exams cover the principles of physics applied to the course content.
 There is a high probability that this first-year course will be taught concurrently with the AP Physics 1 course.
-The additional study will include the optional topics of mechanics, atomic and nuclear physics, energy, biomedical physics, historical physics, astrophysics, relativity and optics.
+The additional study will include optional topics such as mechanics, atomic and nuclear physics, energy, biomedical physics, historical physics, astrophysics, relativity and optics.

 This is a relatively fast-paced course that will prepare students for college-level physics courses.